CyberAMS/CarND-Path-Planning-Project/README.md

 }
 ```

+Second ...

-Second we need ensure that there is always enough space on the left or right side of the own vehicle before making a lane change.
+Third we need ensure that there is always enough space on the left or right side of the own vehicle before making a lane change.
 The `CostSpaceInIntendedLane()` method within the `Vehicle` class calculates either zero or maximum normalized cost based on whether there is space or there is not.

 ```C
 // determine whether there is enough space in the intended lane